Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/irys-entry.md

 ## Trivia

-- Unsurprisingly, as of Chapter 2, the Hot Pink One holds the highest number of romantic, or ex-romantic, partners.
+- Unsurprisingly, as of Chapter 2, the Hot Pink One holds the record for the most romantic (or ex-romantic) partners: Bijou, Nerissa, Shiori, Amelia (for about a minute), Ina, and Tam.

 [irys](#easter:easter-irys)